dabel-co/Libft/README.md

 |ft_putendl_fd | Outputs the string ’s’ to the given file descriptor, followed by a newline.
 ft_putnbr_fd | Outputs the integer ’n’ to the given file descriptor.
 #
-The following functions will allow you to easily create and manipulate lists
+The following functions will allow you to easily create and manipulate lists.
 | Name | Description
 | -- | -- |
 |ft_lstnew | Allocates (with malloc) and returns a new element.
 The variable ’content’ is initialized with the value of the parameter ’content’.
 The variable ’next’ is initialized to NULL